wjzhengsh/blockchain/get_start.md

 ## Monitoring network resources
 After a transaction has been triggered from your application, you can view transaction status information in the Network Monitor.
 For more information about network monitoring, see [Monitoring a network](howto/monitor_network.html).

+## Leaving a network
+If you want to leave a network, delete the blockchain service instance from your {{site.data.keyword.Bluemix_notm}} dashboard.

+**Note**: Before you leave a network, ensure that you are not a member in any channels of the network.
+Otherwise, you will get errors when you leave the network.
+A channel member removal needs to complete the channel update process.
+For more information about the channel update process, see [Updating a channel](howto/create_channel.html#updating-a-channel).

 <!--
 ## References